ilyas-kayumov/LinesOfCodeCounter/README.md

 # Lines Of Code Counter

-Command-line tool for counting lines of code in file or directory.
+A command-line tool for counting lines of code in a file or directory.

 # How to use

-Count lines of code in file:
+Count lines of code in a file:

 ```
 LinesOfCodeCounter.exe c:\path\to\file.cs